alexaac/we-travel/README.md

 1. clone the Project - `git clone https://github.com/alexaac/we-travel.git`
 2. `cd we-travel`
 3. install the dependencies - `npm install`
+   3.0 update node to 16 if older version - `nvm use 16`
 4. run the dev server - `npm run dev` or run build for production - `npm run build`
 5. start the project on localhost:7000 - `npm start`